Efficient Conformance Checking using Approximate Alignment Computation with Tandem Repeats: Preliminaries

-Figure~\ref{fig:runningExampleTandemRepeats} shows the primitive and maximal tandem repeats for the event log of Fig.~\ref{fig:runningExampleLog}.
+Figure~\ref{fig:runningExampleTandemRepeats} shows the primitive and maximal tandem repeats with no right shifts for the input event log of the running example of Fig.~\ref{fig:runningExampleLog}.
 For example, in trace (1), there is one tandem repeat (3, C, 4), that starts on position 3 and the sequence C is repeated 4 times.
-Another possible tandem repeat for trace (1) is (3, CC, 2), but this is not primitive since CC is itself another tandem repeat.
+Another possible tandem repeat for trace (1) is (3, CC, 2), but this is not primitive since CC is itself another tandem repeat (3,C,2).
+Another tandem repeat in trace (2) is (2,BDEEF,3), it is primitive because its repeat type is not itself a tandem repeat despite containing the tandem repeat (4,E,2).
+This kind of tandem repeats, i.e. (4,E,2), is also known as nested tandem repeats.
 In the case of trace (3), (5, BDF, 2) is another tandem repeat, but it is not maximal because it can be extended to the left side by one more repetition.
 Last, trace (3) contains another tandem repeat (3,DFB,3), but it is omitted since it is the same as (2,BDF,3) shifted right by one character.
+Gusfield and Stoye~\cite{FindingTRs} show how to avoid detecting tandem repeats shifted right by any number of characters.

 {\mathit{pos}_{ext}}